 Local Calls-to-Action (CTAs)

 If you have multiple locations, include a local-friendly CTA to help orient subscribers and make their visits smoother.
 You can do this by including a button that takes recipients to the section of your website where you list locations and then optimize this page for mobile-use.

 Highlight in-store holiday events through your emails, announcing upcoming happenings and reminding subscribers when events are approaching.

 You can also include social media profile buttons to give recipients an easy way to follow your brand on social media for the most up-to-date information regarding these events.

 If you use an SMS marketing solution, you can also give email subscribers a way to sign up for text communications and reminders from your emails.
-Uniting these marketing efforts creates an unstoppable cross-channel bang that reaches shoppers on the devices they use most frequently to ensure they get the right message at the right time.
+Uniting these digital marketing efforts creates an unstoppable cross-channel bang that reaches shoppers on the devices they use most frequently to ensure they get the right message at the right time.

-Give subscribers the most up-to-date information about which products you have in-stock.
-Announce new arrivals when you get them.
 This is especially important for the season’s hottest products.
 It allows you to build brand buzz and encourage more visits.